We are the Food Distribution Research Society, Inc.

 Build your Team!

-Stay tuned for more information about our October 2023 conference in Washington, D.C.!
+Stay tuned for more information about our 2024 conference!

 FDRS Food Marketing Challenge Student Reviews